 It is very important that adequate stack size be allocated for any function you write.
-Failure to do so will cause the PS 300 to crash when the function is activated.
-It is better to overestimate the stack requirements that to underestimate and risk a crash.
+Failure to do so will cause the PS 390 to crash when the function is activated.
+It is better to overestimate the stack requirements than to underestimate and risk a crash.

+It is a good idea to load the UWF with the largest stack first.
 A good initial estimate is 500 to 1000 bytes.
 This allows for the overhead of the utility routines and for an ordinary number of local variables.
 If your function has many local variables, especially matrices or large arrays, you should add the memory requirements for these variables.
 If you have included local procedures that may be called recursively, you should multiply the amount of stack usage for each procedure by the maximum depth of recursion and add that amount to the total.